 In contrast, C-peptide measurement has rarely been employed for diagnostic purposes in assessing insulin resistance.
 Using C-peptide as a biochemical marker is promising.
 Yet, its current role is limited to differentiating between type 1 diabetes mellitus (T1DM) and T2DM in cases of ambiguous hyperglycemia, as well as in the differential diagnosis of hypoglycemia.
 However, C-peptide testing could be instrumental in several other facets of diabetes care, including estimating the progression of insulin resistance (and deficiency), predicting the onset of T2DM, and evaluating the risk of diabetic complications.
 This review particularly focuses on the potential utilization of C-peptide testing in early pregnancy to assess the risk of GD.
 It also analyzes the rationale for the practical integration of C-peptide testing in the clinical setting for this purpose.

-METHODS
+METHODlogy

 With the aim of providing an overview of the use of C-peptide determination in the early diagnosis of GD, a search in the database of PubMed was performed between October and November 2023.
 It used the terms ‘C-peptide’, ‘gestational diabetes’, ‘early diagnosis’, and ‘biomarkers’ in all possible combinations.
 Table 1 shows the relevant literature search.
 The selected articles included studies that explored novel clinical applications of C-peptide testing with a special focus on pregnancy.
 For a better understanding of the relevant physiology, review papers that explained the applicability of C-peptide measurements, analyzed aspects of insulin synthesis and secretion, or described the nosological entity of GD were also used after a targeted literature search.